aluxnimm/outlookcaldavsynchronizer/README.md

 Beginning with version 2.9.0 the default install location is `ProgramFilesDir\CalDavSynchronizer\` and the installer remembers the chosen directory for the next updates.
 Also the install option to install for Everyone instead of the current user is working now for Outlook 2010 and higher, if you want to install the addin for all users on the current machine.
 For Outlook 2007 you can only install the addin for the current user.

 ### Changelog ###

+#### 2.10.0 ####
+- New features
+	- Add profile type for NextCloud.
+	- Add general option to enable useUnsafeHeaderParsing, needed for Yahoo and cPanel Horde.
+	- Improve Autodiscovery.
+- Bug fixes
+	- Fix installer for Office 64-bit installation for AllUsers deployment and copy registry keys to correct HKLM location, ticket #410.
+	- Add scrollbar to sync profiles content control, gh issue 176.
+	- Fix autodiscovery for iCloud CardDav, ticket #414.
+	- Trigger sync also on Outlook startup when TriggerSyncAfterSendReceive is enabled in general options, ticket #415.
+	- Catch COMException when Outlook item can't be found in sync reports.

 #### 2.9.1 ####
 - Hotfix